-University owned computers can be connected directly to the campus network but must be kept updated with the latest security patches.
-Directly connected computers must be registered by your schools computing officer and since they don't need authentication must be located in a secure area.
+University-owned computers can be connected directly to the campus network but must be kept updated with the latest security patches.
+Directly connected computers must be registered by the IT Service and since they don't need authentication must be located in a secure area.
 The recommended configuration is as a Campus Managed Desktop machine.

 Student Network Access